 Even when dashcams operate as intended, there is no guarantee they will provide valuable evidence at trial.
 These cameras only record what occurs directly in front of you.
 If you are struck on the side or the rear, your dashcam will provide little insight into what happened.

 Additionally, not all cameras are made equal.
 Inexpensive or early generation models have limited storage space and poor visual clarity.
 When a crash occurs at high speed, the video evidence will likely be blurry and hard to decipher.

 Other evidence when dashcam footage is unavailable

 When they are not functional, all is not lost.
-After all, lawyers have been successfully litigating vehicle accidents without the benefit of them for years.
+After all, New York City personal injury lawyers have been successfully litigating vehicle accidents without the benefit of them for years.
 There are countless pieces of valuable evidence that could be used to establish your injury claim, including: